 Data for this particular study came from measuring the green spaces around the schools and two reports given at different times from the parents regarding potential ADHD symptoms in their children.

 This data was collected over a span of 10 months and showed results from seven different cities.
 The study included almost 60,000 children between the ages of 2 and 17, from 94 schools around the country.

 The results of this study showed that the levels of green-ness were linked to the incidence of ADHD behavior/symptoms in the children.
 Greater greenness levels around the school were significantly linked with lower odds of ADHD symptoms present in the children of that school.

 How Parents (and Educators) Can Easily And Affordably Reconnect Children With Nature

 The urbanization of society and advances in technology (among other things) have made nature less accessible to our children.
 However, Richard Louv (and the researchers who have supported his theories) aren’t just proving there is a problem – they are also providing communities ways to leap into action.

 Parents who are looking for actionable ways to involve nature in their children’s lives can do more than just let their children play outside an hour extra a day.
-Parents can push to become more involved in movements that place importance on nature-learning for kids, such as the Leave No Child Inside movement that has sprung up all over the United States and Canada.
+Parents can push to become more involved in movements that place importance on nature-learning for kids, such as ADHD summer camp and the Leave No Child Inside movement that has sprung up all over the United States and Canada.

 Simple things such as starting an outdoor club with other parents who are interested in maintaining the connection between human beings and nature can be extremely beneficial.
 In Omaha, for example, a parent-lead association was created by 5 families that offer hands-on, nature-based play activities for children.